 The fruit is hand-picked by Jencie, Russell and their family and friends to ensure the bunches remain whole.

-In 2020, the fruit from this vineyard became our Dead Horse Hill Shiraz (only 75 bottles were produced).
+In 2019, the fruit from this vineyard went in to our Heathcote Shiraz No. 1 and in 2020, the fruit became our Dead Horse Hill Shiraz (only 75 bottles were produced).

 Merindoc Vineyard, Tooborac

 A unique site at the southern end of the Heathcote wine region, owned and operated by the Shelmerdine Family.
 Being just on the cusp of the Heathcote-Macedon Ranges divide, the landscape is studded with ancient granite boulders.